 Schools are encouraged to establish a school team which comprises a range of staff within the school, or that support the school, who have a particular interest or knowledge in the area of students with additional needs.
 This team supports whole-school understanding and implementation of the NCCD process.
 Members of the team work together to determine whether students with disability or perceived disability who are provided with adjustments that enable their access to education are to be included in the NCCD.
 The team conducts moderation that evaluates the evidence available to support each student’s inclusion in the NCCD.

 In order for school teams to feel confident when making decisions about which students to include, schools are encouraged to ensure teachers understand their obligations under the Disability Discrimination Act 1992 (DDA) and the Disability Standards for Education 2005 (the Standards).
-Online learning can assist teachers to understand this legislation.
+Online learning This link will open in a new window can assist teachers to understand this legislation.

 Individual classroom teachers consider a range of information when suggesting to the school team which students might be included in the NCCD.
 This may include:

 whether the student is making expected academic progress